Exploring Nucleon Structure through Sub- and Near-threshold $\phi$-Meson Photoproduction

 The BESIII detector records symmetric $e^+ e^-$ collisions at the BEPCII collider, providing a significant number of photons for study.
 These photons can interact with materials in the beam pipe alongside the $e^+ e^-$ beam, offering a unique opportunity to investigate SRCs.
-The materials in the beam pipe can be considered as targets of beryllium ($^9$Be) and carbon ($^{12}$C), as detailed in \cite{BESIII:2020nme,Yuan:2021yks}.
-With a large production cross section in $e^+ e^-$ collisions, the BESIII detector has collected a sample of $1 \times 10^{10} \, J/\psi$ and $3 \times 10^{9} \, \psi(2s)$ events.
-Intense photons can be produced by the decays $J/\psi (\psi(2s)) \to \pi^+ \pi^- \gamma$ or $J/\psi (\psi(2s)) \to K^+ K^- \gamma$ with energies ranging from $1.30$ to $1.84 \,\textrm{GeV}$, covering the entire range from sub-threshold to near-threshold photoproduction of the $\phi$ particle.
-By tagging the particles recoiling against a photon in $J/\psi (\psi(2s))$ decays, the momentum and direction of the photon can be precisely determined.
+The materials in the beam pipe can be considered as targets of beryllium ($^9$Be), as detailed in \cite{BESIII:2020nme,Yuan:2021yks}.
+With a large production cross section in $e^+ e^-$ collisions, the BESIII detector has collected a sample of $1 \times 10^{10} \, J/\psi$ and $3 \times 10^{9} \, \psi(3686)$ events.
+Intense photons can be produced by the three-body decays $J/\psi (\psi(3686)) \to \gamma \pi \pi $ or $J/\psi (\psi(3686)) \to \gamma K K $, with energies ranging from $1.30$ to $1.85 \,\textrm{GeV}$, covering the entire range from sub-threshold to near-threshold photoproduction of the $\phi$ particle.
+The two-body decays such as $J/\psi \to \gamma \eta(\eta')$ and $\psi(3686) \to \gamma \eta(\eta')$ can provide us with signals of fixed-point photon energies.
+By tagging the particles recoiling against a photon in $J/\psi (\psi(3686))$ decays, one can precisely determine the photon's momentum and direction.
 Its interaction with the target material allows for precise measurements in particle and nuclear physics, including SRC pairs in nuclei.
-Additionally, the radiative Bhabha events $e^+ e^- \to e^+ e^- \gamma$, which serve as background in many BESIII studies, can also yield a large number of photons with suitable energy ($1.30 \sim 2.30 \,\textrm{GeV}$).
+Additionally, the radiative Bhabha events $e^+ e^- \to \gamma e^+ e^-$, which serve as background in many BESIII studies, can also yield a large number of photons with suitable energy ($1.20 \sim 2.45 \,\textrm{GeV}$).
+Furthermore, a substantial number of photons with suitable energies can be obtained through $e^+ e^- \to \pi^+ \pi^- \gamma_{\text{ISR}}$.
 These photons, when produced, can interact with the beam pipe and have a probability of producing $\phi$ particles.
 By measuring the decay mode $\phi \to K^+ K^-$ and determining the interaction location, we can expect to obtain the shape of the photoproduction cross section of $\phi$ as a function of photon energy.